Sreebhargavibalijaa/CHAI-KTQ/README.md

-# CHAI-KTQ: A Novel Framework for Efficient and Scalable Large Language Models built in colloboration with FAIR - META Research Team
+# CHAI-KTQ: A Scalable and Efficient Framework for Large Language Models in Collaboration with FAIR – Meta AI Research

 ## 📋 Overview